In the Beginning was Football

 𝐗𝐈𝐈𝐈: 𝐀𝐧𝐝 𝐭𝐡𝐨𝐮 𝐦𝐮𝐬𝐭𝐧’𝐭 𝐞𝐯𝐞𝐫, 𝐧𝐨 𝐧𝐞𝐯𝐞𝐫, 𝐜𝐞𝐥𝐞𝐛𝐫𝐚𝐭𝐞 𝐞𝐱𝐜𝐞𝐬𝐬𝐢𝐯𝐞𝐥𝐲

 Nit-picking rules.
 Enough to drive a man back to his ex-wife (and you hafta have rules otherwise the game might be fun).
-And to enforce said rules, the Commissioner declared:

 “Let time stand still.”

 And the League brought forth instant replay (followed by tedious booth review, and endless analysis).
 In an effort to make the game perfect, the game was made intolerable.

-And the Commissioner saw that it was good, but further declared:
+But the Commissioner saw that it was good, and further declared:

 “Let there be celebrities…”